Saratoga Trunk (novel): Plot

 Clio continues to embarrass the Dulaines at every opportunity, planning, if necessary, to sabotage the society debut of her half-sister Charlotte Thérèse.
 Exasperated by Clio's unrelenting machinations, Clint leaves for Saratoga Springs, New York.
-As the result of Clio's scheming, the Dulaines pay her $10,000 and agree to destroy the Rampart Street house and bury her mother in a New Orleans cemetery.
+To put an end to Clio's scheming, the Dulaines pay her $10,000 and agree to destroy the Rampart Street house and bury her mother in a New Orleans cemetery.
 Later, Clio joins Clint in Saratoga Springs, where she plots to marry wealthy railroad heir Bartholomew Van Steed.
 Clio's arrival with Angelique and Cupidon causes quite a stir, and because the hotel is completely booked, Clint offers Clio, who assumes the identity of a mourning Mrs. De Chanfret, two of the rooms in his suite.
-Privately, he explains that Bart owns a railroad, the Saratoga Trunk, which is suddenly worth millions of dollars because it connects the coal country with New York.
+Privately, he explains that Bart owns a railroad, the Saratoga Trunk, which has increased in value to millions of dollars because it connects the Pennsylvania coal country with New York.

-Railroader Raymond Soule, the same man who ruined Clint's father, is trying to steal the railroad from Bart.
+Railroad developer Raymond Soule, who ruined Clint's father in Texas years ago, is trying to steal the railroad from Bart.
 Clio poses as the widow of a French count, a claim that many doubt until she is unexpectedly backed up by socialite Mrs. Coventry Bellop, who intensely dislikes Van Steed's mother.
 Clio's beauty and melodramatic posturing quickly capture Bart's attentions.

 Meanwhile, Clint offers to save the Saratoga Trunk from Soule in exchange for shares in the railroad.
 When Clio learns that Bart is paying Clint to do his dirty work, she hysterically accuses him of cowardice and sends him away.
 This excites Bart, who explains that he knows about her background, but wants to marry her anyway.
 The costume ball that evening is interrupted by the arrival of Clint and Cupidon, who were seriously wounded during a pitched battle with Soule's men.
 Clio realizes that she loves Clint too much to marry another man and nurses him back to health.
 Clint then tells Clio that, having saved the Saratoga Trunk from Soule, his railroad shares have made him a very rich man, and he plans to eventually take over the trunk line himself from Van Steed.